Sup2point0/Assort/~music/readme.md

 ## GarageBand
 I loved GarageBand as a kid, but the stuff I made on there wasn’t especially... presentable.
 Well, now I’ve returned to it with a lot more understanding and experience – and an iPad with an Apple Pencil (:P), which makes it *soo* much nicer – and y’know what, you can create some pretty awesome stuff on it.

-Like MuseScore, it’s incredible for a free piece of software, and one that’s part of the default suite of iOS apps, at that!
+Like MuseScore, it’s incredible for a free piece of software, and one that’s part of the default suite of iOS apps at that!
 Apple’s not perfect by any means, but I absolutely love them for this.

+### Singles
+Various tracks not belonging to any particular album or group.

+> Sunset
+> *Rush*
+> *Away*
+> *Ephemeris*

 ### Algorhythm Origins
 A series of soundtracks made for my rhythm game [Algorhythm](https://github.com/Sup2point0/Algorhythm).